 It is only natural that back-to-back Zoom meetings add to fatigue and exhaustion.

 Here’s another way to lessen it.
 Try to leave a 10-15 minutes break between calls which is not just a bathroom break!
 During this time, you can take a short walk outdoors or even around your home or stand up, stretch your legs and rest your eyes.

-Recommended Read: 9 Best Virtual Zoom Lunch Ideas In 2021
+Recommended Read: 9 Best Virtual Zoom Lunch Ideas

 3. Shorten meetings.